+Self-employed individuals typically receive a Form 1099 at the beginning of the year that tells how much money they have earned for services they provide.
 There are many job types that fall under the category of self-employed.
 If you are your own boss – even if it is only part-time – you could be self-employed for tax purposes.
-Some common examples of self-employment include:

 - Hairstylist, esthetician, and other professional services